Grounds has replaced tens of thousands of square-feet of turf with mulch, utilizing underused spaces such as boulevards.

 - Efficient front-loading washing machines Almost all washing machines on campus (including Housekeeping's) are water-efficient front-loading machines.

-- Stormwater redirection Buildings such as the Richard C. Seaver Biology Building, the Peter W. Stanley Academic Quad, and designs for the new North Campus Residence Halls and the South Campus Athletic Facility include stormwater redirection, so that it avoids the sewer system and is instead reincorporated into the natural aquifer.
+- Stormwater redirection Buildings such as the new Studio Art Facility, the Richard C. Seaver Biology Building, the Peter W. Stanley Academic Quad, the North Campus Residence Halls, and the South Campus Athletic Facility include stormwater redirection, so that it avoids the sewer system and is instead reincorporated into the natural aquifer.
 Starting in Fall 2010, stormwater runoff near the North Campus Residence Halls will be directed into an underground retention basin at the Wash to replenish the aquifer.

 - Mirror films The College has produced hundreds of "Use Water Wisely" mirror films and put them in bathrooms across campus.